 Let’s face it: the Philippines has seen a number of Filipino families who want their children to take up certain undergraduate programs which would make them ‘successful’ in the future, regardless if their children likes it or not.
 Our culture’s pretty strict about that, and there are some underappreciated college degrees being frowned upon.
 What more with esports?

 We’re not jumping to conclusions, but it also remains a possibility that it will be another shunned bachelor’s degree just because ‘esports’ does not fare well with the traditional Filipinos.
-It may sound ‘cool’ and ‘unique’ to others (especially the generation of today), but will the esport tracks prove its worth ones it’s out there or will it just be another understated course?
+It may sound ‘cool’ and ‘unique’ to others (especially the generation of today), but will the esport tracks prove its worth once it’s out there, or will it just be another understated course?

 It can be full of uncertainties